guidosalustri/papelon-landingpage/README.md

 > **Live at [papelonstudio.me](https://papelonstudio.me/)** — the Kickstarter campaign
 > site for an independent board game studio.

-It exists to do one thing: introduce the studio and its two games, and collect email signups ahead of a Kickstarter launch.
+The Webpage introduce the studio and its two games, and collect email signups ahead of a Kickstarter launch.
 The form sits above the fold, the game sections below give people a reason to fill it in, and nothing else competes for attention.